Multiparameter colored partition category and the product of the reduced Kronecker coefficients: Introduction

-The representation category (also known as the functor category) of a $\CC$-linear category $\mathcal{C}$ is equivalent to the category of all locally finite-dimensional modules over the path algebra of $\mathcal{C}$.
-Since the partition category and the downward partition category are monoidal, their representation categories are also monoidal via Day convolution.
+The representation category of a $\CC$-linear category $\mathcal{C}$ is the functor category whose objects are $\CC$-linear covariant functors from $\mathcal{C}$ to the category of vector spaces over $\CC$.
+The representation category is equivalent to the category of all locally finite-dimensional modules over the path algebra of $\mathcal{C}$.
+Since the partition category and the downward partition category are monoidal, their representation categories are also monoidal via the Day convolution.
 So, the categories of locally finite-dimensional modules over their path algebras are monoidal.
 The split Grothendieck group of the category of finitely generated projective modules over the path algebra of the downward partition category admits the structure of a ring.
-The structure constants for the basis in this split Grothendieck ring, given by the images of the indecomposable projective objects, are given by the Littlewood--Richardson coefficients.
-Similarly, we have the Grothendieck ring of the category of all finite dimensional modules over the path algebra of the downward partition category.
-Here, the structure constants for the basis given by the images of the simple modules are given by the reduced Kronecker coefficients.
-For Deligne category, these results were obtained in~\cite{Inna}.
-Similar results for partition algebras can be found in \cite{BMR}.
-Moreover, utilizing the Schur--Weyl duality, \cite{BMR} provides a closed positive formula for the reduced Kronecker coefficients in certain cases.
-Furthermore, the Grothendieck ring of the category of finitely generated modules over the path algebra of the partition category and the aforementioned Grothendieck rings can be naturally identified with the ring of symmetric functions.
+Similarly, we have the Grothendieck ring of the category of all finite-dimensional modules over the path algebra of the downward partition category and the Grothendieck ring of the category of finitely generated modules admitting a filtration by the standard modules.
+Furthermore, the Grothendieck ring of the category of finitely generated projective modules over the path algebra of the partition category and the aforementioned Grothendieck rings can be naturally identified with the ring of symmetric functions, see \cite[Theorem 3.12]{Brv}.
+In the next paragraph, we elaborate some more on the images of some modules in appropriate Grothendieck rings and their connection to symmetric functions.